sandyol55/Ropey-Cam/docs/lite.md

 >Insert card into the Pi with a connected camera module.

 >Power on and *wait* until the full image installation and reboot sequences are complete.
+(Could take up to 15 minutes with a slow SD card! )

 >SSH in to the Pi and :-